keyy123/playing-with-html-canvas/Simple-HTML5-Canvas-animation/simple-animation.md

                             window.mozRequestAnimationFrame ||
                             window.webkitRequestAnimationFrame ||
                             window.msRequestAnimationFrame;
-`</s> `requestAnimationFrame has reached mainstream levels of browser compatibility so no need for vendor prefix here
+`</s>. `requestAnimationFrame` has reached mainstream levels of browser compatibility so no need for vendor prefix here
 - Within the `drawCircle` function body, call the `requestAnimationFrame` variable with the drawCircle function.
 `
 requestAnimationFrame(drawCircle);